levipereira/triton-server-yolo/README.md

-# Triton Server  YOLOv7 / YOLOv9-C /YOLOv9-E
+# Triton Server  YOLOv7 and  YOLOv9 Series

-This repository serves as an example of deploying the Models YOLOv7 model (FP16), YOLOv9-C and the YOLOv9-E on Triton-Server for performance and testing.
+This repository serves as an example of deploying the Models YOLOv7 and  YOLOv9 Series on Triton-Server for performance and testing.
 It includes support for applications developed using Nvidia DeepStream.

 This repository utilizes exported models using ONNX with the Efficient NMS plugin enabled to generate TensorRT engines.